Consistent circuits for indefinite causal order: Examples of constructing processes with indefinite causal order

 Univocality is thus satisfied.
 Its time-reversed version can be checked to be satisfied as well: all bifurcation choices in the reverse graph are located in $F$, and they have the effect of fixing all indices to consistent joint values.

 A simplified version of the branch graph is presented in Figure \ref{fig: Lugano branch graph}.
 We see that there \textit{are} loops in the branch graph, specifically in its bottom layer; yet they are only composed of green dashed arrows.
 This entails that the routed graph of Figure \ref{fig: Lugano routed graph} satisfies the weak loops principle, and is thus valid.
-This presence of weak loops is a signature of its causal inequalities violating nature.
+In Section \ref{sec: conclusion}, we will formulate the conjecture that this presence of weak loops is a signature of its causal inequalities violating nature.